awslabs/aws-deployment-framework/docs/multi-organization-guide.md

     - With the adfconfig setting `allow-empty-target` ([ADF Admin Guide](admin-guide.md)), ADF can be instructed to ignore any target that is not resolvable or empty (because no AWS Accounts exists in it).
-It is suggested to set this setting to `True`.
+It is suggested to set this setting to `enabled`.
 Even though the OU structure and general setup across the different AWS Organization stages is usually identical, the number of created AWS Accounts might not be.
-When this setting is set to `True`, temporary empty OUs are just ignored and do not lead to an error.
+When this setting is set to `enabled`, temporary empty OUs are just ignored and do not lead to an error.
 4. The source branch for the application code may be different per AWS Organization
     - The above described custom `adfconfig` configuration allows a different